 Saint James Characteristics

-Characteristics of Apostle James (also referred to as Saint James by the Catholic church) made us to understand that Apostle James was the son of Zebedee and in the same vein he was the most obscure apostle, John’s brother, and he hailed from Galilee.
+Characteristics of Apostle James (also referred to as Saint James by the Catholic church) made us to understand that Apostle James was the son of Zebedee and in the same vein, of all the 12 apostles, he was the most obscure apostle, John’s brother, and he hailed from Galilee.

 They were easily angered and quick to judge enemies of the Lord.